Identifiability Study of Lithium-Ion Battery Capacity Fade Using Degradation Mode Sensitivity for a Minimally and Intuitively Parametrized Electrode-Specific Cell Open-Circuit Voltage Model: Conclusions, Discussions, and Future Work

 Furthermore, we derive the sensitivity gradients of cell total capacity $\hat{Q}_\mathrm{max}$ with respect to the lithium inventory $\hat{Q}_\mathrm{max}^\mathrm{Li}$ and active material amounts $\hat{Q}_\mathrm{max}^\pm$.
 These dimensionless derivatives intuitively indicate to what extent each degradation mode of LLI, LAMn, and LAMp is limiting the apparent total capacity.
 Visualizing the pattern of their dependence on the N/P and Li/P ratio reveals four characteristic regimes regarding their identifiability.

-We also demonstrate two applications of these analytic results in practice.
-The first regards estimating the N/P and Li/P ratio from complete OCV curve measurements using NLS.
+We also demonstrate a direct application of these analytic results in practice, which regards estimating the N/P and Li/P ratio from complete OCV curve measurements using NLS and estimating lithium inventory and active material amounts from partial OCV measurements.
 We show how to obtain an NLS estimator error covariance from the Fisher information matrix, which directly depends on the sensitivity gradients, and how such information helps us choose an SOC window that yields informative OCV measurements.
-The second application concerns incremental degradation, where we show how the sensitivity gradients help us relate the observed Coulombic efficiency and capacity retention to the underlying LLI and LAM rate using rigorous first-order analysis.
-This clarifies and extends previous results, providing new insights into alternatives of these metrics.

 We want to emphasize that any statements based on sensitivity gradients are only valid locally, i.e.~valid for a small range of parameters around the point at which the gradients are evaluated.
 More empirical tools from statistical inference will be needed to discern global sensitivity, and we will report our findings in future work.